autolab/Autolab/docs/lab-hooks.md

 This particular lab has four problems called "Autograded Score", "Heap Checker", "Style", and "CorrectnessDeductions".
 An "Autograded Score" less than 50 is set to zero when the raw score is calculated.

-## Customizing Submission File MIME Type Check
+## Submission File MIME Type Check

 Hook: `checkMimeType`